BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 * scientific computing,
 * computational science,
 * information theory,
-* and linguistic,
+* and linguistics,

 and the list goes on.
-The problem of artificial intelligence (AI) brings informatics more and more in touch with humanities such as
+The problem of artificial intelligence (AI) brings informatics more and more in touch with the humanities such as

 * philosophy,
 * psychology,